baccuslab/deep-retina/README.md

 Please see our [NIPS paper](https://arxiv.org/abs/1702.01825) for more details.

+Note that deepretina requires python 3.5 or higher.

 ### Usage
 To install the dependencies, run `pip install -r requirements.txt`.
 If you run the `runme.py` script, it will print out a brief overview of the different modules in deepretina (assuming it is able to import everything correctly).